Building Voice Agents

 const guardrails: RealtimeOutputGuardrail[] = [ { name: 'No mention of Dom', async execute({ agentOutput }) { const domInOutput = agentOutput.includes('Dom'); return { tripwireTriggered: domInOutput, outputInfo: { domInOutput }, }; }, },];

-const guardedSession = new RealtimeSession(agent, { outputGuardrails: guardrails,});By default guardrails are run every 100 characters or at the end of the response text has been generated.
-Since speaking out the text normally takes longer it means that in most cases the guardrail should catch the violation before the user can hear it.
+const guardedSession = new RealtimeSession(agent, { outputGuardrails: guardrails,});By default guardrails run every 100 characters and again when the final transcript is available.
+Because speaking the text usually takes longer than generating the transcript, this often lets the guardrail cut off unsafe output before the user hears it.

 import { RealtimeAgent, RealtimeSession } from '@openai/agents/realtime';